 A possible data breach is investigated at the UK Bitcoin Exchange CoinCut, which displays sensitive customer data, including passport and data card, publicly.

-Last week's visitors were obviously able to have in directories that included images of passports, personal IDs and credit and debit cards.
+Last week's visitors were obviously able to access directories that included passports, personal IDs, and credit and debit cards.

 "We are trying to understand how this directory has become visible in the world - and how the problem has leaked so quickly, as we are a relatively small Bitcoin vendor in a huge market," he said, according to CoinDesk.

-If he is right, CoinCut customers could be at risk of having their identity stolen or possibly being tracked by , as the stolen data will leak into the cyber "criminal underground" and into the hands of online fraudsters.
+If he is right, CoinCut customers may be at risk of identity theft or probable follow-up by phishing attacks, as stolen data will leak into cyber-crime "underground crime" and in the hands of online fraudsters.

 Robert Hansen, vice-president of WhiteHat Safety, argued that the incident is not unusual.